 Metrics & Standards

-Equilibrium Capital Management, Inc. is a Benefit Company under Oregon’s law, and has been since the first day it was possible, January 2, 2014 (Press release).
+Equilibrium is a benefit company under Oregon’s law, and has been since the first day it was possible, January 2, 2014 (Press release).

-A benefit corporation (or limited liability company) is one that accepts statutory responsibility to create general public benefit, and to consider its impact on its shareholders, employees, suppliers and customers, communities, society and the environment through its business, operations and decision-making processes.
+A benefit company is one that accepts statutory responsibility to create general public benefit, and to consider its impact on its shareholders, employees, suppliers and customers, communities, society and the environment through its business, operations and decision-making processes.
 Benefit Corporation is a term used interchangeably with Benefit Company.

-Equilibrium Capital Group, LLC has been a certified B-Corp since August, 2009.
+Equilibrium is a “Certified B-Corporation”, and has been since August, 2009.

 UNPRI (UNITED NATIONS PRINCIPLES FOR RESPONSIBLE INVESTMENT)